NeighborWoods Stewards Program

 Do you like trees?
 Are you interested in our urban natural resources?
 Want to make your neighborhood greener?
 Become a NeighborWoods Steward!

-This seven-session course will be held on various Monday, Wednesday, and Friday evenings this fall from 6 to 8 p.m. between City Hall, Water Center, and Marshall Center as well as two Saturday field days.
-View the 2015 course schedule and dates here.
+This seven-session course will be held on Thursday evenings, in September and early October from 6 to 8 p.m. at City Hall as well as two Saturday field days.
+Fill out the application to register.

 NeighborWoods Stewards receive free education from local arboriculture (tree) experts on tree identification, tree biology, proper tree care, Vancouver tree regulations, tree planting, natural area restoration, nursery tree production, and the benefits of trees.
 After the training, the NeighborWoods Stewards will be equipped to take on the task of spreading accurate information about trees to their own neighborhoods.
 NeighborWoods Stewards volunteer to conduct a tree planting or tree-related education project in exchange for the training and education they receive.
 The Urban Forestry staff will offer guidance and assistance throughout the project.